How It All Started ……

 A little while later we decided to soften the blow of having to pay a couple of quid by giving everybody a raffle ticket when they paid, for a raffle during the break.
 Which had the added bonus of helping us reduce the piles of demo CDs used as consolation prizes at our club night raffles.
 But I digress (again).

 Anyway.
 We were amazed and delighted when suddenly loads of people started coming who had never been to the Singarounds before.
 At our February 2017 night, we had to keep moving the ticket table further and further back into the room.
-With over fifty people there (singers and listeners) we reckon it was probably the most people we have ever had at a singaround.
+With over fifty people there (singers and listeners) we reckon it was probably the most people we had ever had at a singaround up to that point.
 We had to seat many of them in rows at the back, which is definitely not what we like to do when we are trying to keep the evening friendly and informal.

-So, from March, we will be using the whole of the ballroom and having the ticket table at the door to the front bar, which is where it is on our concert and club nights.
-We hope that this will work.
+So, from March 2017, we started using the whole of the ballroom and having the ticket table at the door to the front bar, which is where it is on our concert and club nights.
+So far this seems to have worked.

-As well as all the above, for several years we have run a stage at Goose Green Festival Fair (part of the annual Dulwich Festival), where we put on many of our talented local singers and musicians (not purely folk).
+As well as all the above, for seven years we ran a stage at Goose Green Festival Fair (part of the annual Dulwich Festival in May), where we put on many of our talented local singers and musicians (not purely folk).

-We also provided the music at the annual Crystal Palace Road/Ulverscroft Road Street Parties (apart from the Jubilee year when we and most of the organisers decided we didn’t want to celebrate the Jubilee, so were conveniently away on the relevant date …..).
+For several years, we also provided the music at the annual Crystal Palace Road/Ulverscroft Road Street Parties (apart from the Jubilee year when we and most of the organisers decided we didn’t want to celebrate the Jubilee, so were conveniently out of London on the relevant date …..).

 Sadly several of the original organisers moved away, and newcomers to the roads did not step forward to become involved.
 This left us and one other person to do all the organising, council liaision, publicity and running the thing on the day, and we decided it was just too much work 🙁 So for the present, the street party is no more 🙁